-On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF"), with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase, from time to time at the Company's sole discretion, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock prior to May 7, 2012, subject to various conditions for individual sales, including dollar, timing, and trading volume limitations, a minimum market per share price, and various other contractual and regulatory requirements.
-There is no assurance that the Company will satisfy all the various conditions for one or more individual sales enabling it to use all or any portion of the CEFF.
+On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF") with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase from time to time at the Company's sole discretion, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock, prior to May 7, 2012 subject to various conditions for individual sales, including dollar, timing, and trading volume limitations, a minimum market per share price, and other contractual and regulatory requirements.
+There is no assurance that the Company will satisfy all the various conditions for individual sales enabling it to use all of the CEFF.
 In connection with this CEFF, the Company issued a 5 year warrant, exercisable as of November 7, 2009, to Kingsbridge to purchase up to 200,000 shares of our common stock at an exercise price of \$11.35 per share.
-Legal, accounting, and other costs associated with this agreement approximating \$200 have been deferred and will be charged to equity as a reduction of proceeds from the CEFF or operations should management decide to abandon the CEFF.